phdonn/LoL-Match-Prediction/README.md

 ### Why This Problem Matters
 This prediction problem provides actionable insights into the importance of early-game performance in competitive League of Legends.
 By predicting match outcomes based on early-game metrics, teams can identify critical areas to improve their strategies and optimize their chances of success.

-## Step 4: Model Description
+# Baseline Model Description

-### Chosen Model
+### Model Description
-The model used for this prediction problem is a **Logistic Regression Classifier**.
-Logistic regression is well-suited for this binary classification task as it predicts probabilities and outputs discrete class labels (win or loss).
+The baseline model used is a **Logistic Regression Classifier** implemented within a scikit-learn `Pipeline`.
+Logistic regression is well-suited for this binary classification task as it predicts the probability of a team winning (`result = 1`) or losing (`result = 0`).
+The pipeline ensures all preprocessing steps, such as feature scaling, are integrated seamlessly with model training.

 ### Features in the Model
-The model includes the following features:
+The model uses the following features:

 1. **`golddiffat25`** (Quantitative):
-   Represents the gold difference at the 25-minute mark.
-This is a continuous numeric variable that provides a strong signal for predicting match outcomes.
+   This feature represents the gold difference at the 25-minute mark, providing a measure of the team’s economic advantage or disadvantage during the early to mid-game phase.

 2. **`xpdiffat25`** (Quantitative):
-   Represents the experience difference at the 25-minute mark.
-This is also a continuous numeric variable that adds additional context to early-game performance.
+   This feature represents the experience difference at the 25-minute mark, giving insight into the team’s relative level advantage or deficit compared to their opponent.

-3. **`killsat25`** (Quantitative):
-   Represents the number of kills achieved by the team by the 25-minute mark.
-This continuous numeric variable indicates aggressive early-game strategies.

-4. **`deathsat25`** (Quantitative):
-   Represents the number of deaths suffered by the team by the 25-minute mark.
-This continuous numeric variable provides insight into team survival and map control.

-**Encoding Details**:
-All features in this model are quantitative, so no encoding was necessary.
-The features were scaled to normalize their range and improve model performance using **Min-Max Scaling**.
+Both features are quantitative and continuous.
+Since there were no ordinal or nominal features, encoding was not required.
+The features were scaled using **StandardScaler** within the pipeline to normalize their ranges and ensure improved logistic regression performance.

----

-## Model Performance
+### Model Performance

-The performance of the logistic regression model was evaluated using a holdout test set (30% of the dataset).
-The following metrics were computed to assess the model's effectiveness:
+The model was evaluated on a test set comprising 30% of the dataset to assess its generalization capability.
+The following metrics were observed:

-- **Accuracy**: 79.2%
+- **Accuracy**: 75.56%
-- **Precision**: 81.5%
+- **Precision**: 76% (Class 0), 75% (Class 1)
-- **Recall**: 78.3%
+- **Recall**: 75% (Class 0), 76% (Class 1)
-- **F1 Score**: 79.9%
+- **F1 Score**: 75% (Class 0), 76% (Class 1)

-These metrics indicate that the model performs reasonably well in predicting match outcomes based on early-game metrics.
-The high F1 score suggests a good balance between precision and recall, meaning the model does not overly favor wins or losses.
+These results indicate that the baseline model performs reasonably well for the task, achieving a balanced performance across both classes.
+The F1-score, in particular, highlights that the model maintains a good balance between precision and recall.

----

-## Is the Model “Good”?
+### Is the Model “Good”?

-The model is "good" for the following reasons:
+The current baseline model is "good" as an initial attempt because:

-1. **Domain Knowledge Alignment**:
+1. **Domain Relevance**:
-   The selected features, particularly `golddiffat25`, have strong theoretical backing as key indicators of match outcomes in League of Legends.
-This alignment with domain knowledge ensures the model's predictions are meaningful.
+   The selected features, `golddiffat25` and `xpdiffat25`, are well-aligned with domain knowledge in League of Legends.
+These metrics are critical indicators of early-game dominance and are readily available at the 25-minute mark.

-2. **Performance Metrics**:
+2. **Balanced Performance**:
-   An accuracy of nearly 80% is strong for this type of prediction task, considering the inherent variability of professional matches.
+   The model performs consistently across both classes, as seen from the similar F1-scores for wins and losses.
+The accuracy of 75.56% is also a strong starting point for a baseline model.

 3. **Simplicity and Interpretability**:
-   Logistic regression provides a straightforward and interpretable relationship between features and the predicted outcome, making it easier to explain the results.
+   Logistic regression provides clear and interpretable results, making it easier to understand the impact of features on match outcomes.

 ### Model Limitations
-However, the model is not perfect.
-It does not account for more granular or complex interactions between features, such as team synergy or map objectives.
-Including additional features or testing advanced models (e.g., Random Forests or Gradient Boosting) could potentially improve performance.
+While the baseline model provides a solid starting point, it has the following limitations:
+- It does not account for complex interactions or nonlinear relationships between features.
+- It uses only two features, which may oversimplify the problem.
+Adding more features (e.g., kills, deaths, or map objectives) could improve predictive performance.
+- Logistic regression may not capture the full complexity of match dynamics, so exploring more advanced models, such as Random Forests or Gradient Boosting, is a logical next step.

+### Next Steps
+To improve the model, additional features such as kill counts, deaths, and team objectives could be incorporated.
+Additionally, experimenting with more complex models and feature selection techniques could enhance performance further.

 '''